jonathan-vella/sov-cloud-brain-trek/docs/level-300/azure-local-advanced-knowledge-check.md

 ---

-### Question 3: Stretch Cluster Design
+### Question 3: Multi-Site High Availability

+{: .note }
+> **📝 Updated November 2025:** Stretch clusters are not supported in Azure Local.
+This question covers the supported multi-site patterns.

-A government agency wants a stretch cluster across two data centers 50km apart with synchronous replication.
-Which configuration is REQUIRED?
+A government agency needs high availability across two data centers 50km apart.
+Which Azure Local architecture pattern should they implement?

-A) Any network connection; Azure Local handles latency automatically
-B) < 5ms RTT latency; dedicated DWDM or dark fiber; synchronous storage replication
-C) < 50ms RTT latency; VPN connection sufficient; asynchronous replication
-D) Co-located data centers only; stretch clusters don't work beyond single building
+A) Stretch cluster with synchronous replication between sites
+B) Separate Azure Local clusters at each site with Azure Site Recovery for VM replication
+C) Single large cluster spanning both sites with shared storage
+D) Active-passive cluster pair with manual failover scripts only

 <details>
 <summary>Click to reveal answer</summary>